 In other words, how we think about an event is vital in helping us understand why we feel and act in particular ways.

-Fortunately, there is really and convincing evidence that CBT can help with a large number of problems, and better still, CBT can be effective either through self-help – by reading about it, or through only a short number of sessions with a trained CBT counselor or therapist.
+There is real and convincing evidence that CBT can help with many problems, and better still, CBT can be effective either through self-help – by reading about it, or through only a short number of sessions with a trained CBT counsellor or therapist.

 CBT is known to be effective with a large number of problem areas, including: